 In 2014, a Bachelor Australia contestant named Lisa Hyde showed the lead around her “parents'” waterfront mansion but later admitted that it was a rental.
 Don’t worry, though … she didn’t lie to the Bachelor!

 “Blake was very much AWARE that it wasn’t our home, but due to reality TV purposes (production company) Shine asked us to go along with it,” she said on Facebook after people began questioning her.

 The reasons might not just be because a family’s house isn’t big enough.
-In this contestants’ case, it was because filming would give away spoilers.
+In this contestant’s case, it was because filming would give away spoilers.
 “Filming took place two months before it was aired, and it was impossible to keep it private due to where they live,” she said of her parents’ real home.

-On Rachel Lindsay‘s season, fans became suspicious when two of her suitors’ homes has the same decorations.
-“WHAT!! 😑 Those are the same vases from Eric’s family’s hotel room!” said one astute Twitter user.
+On Rachel Lindsay‘s season, fans became suspicious when two of her suitors’ homes had the same decorations.
+“WHAT!!
+Those are the same vases from Eric’s family’s hotel room!” said one astute Twitter user.
 It seems like even when they do go to the family’s actual home, they still do a little staging to make the place more TV-friendly.

 To discuss things like food and location, the contestants have to use the production team as a messenger and don’t actually speak directly to their fam.
-Knowing that makes it easier to understand why the parents are always so hesitant to accept the possibility of a proposal … because the girls only have a short amount of time to try to explain why they like the Bachelor so much!
+Knowing that makes it easier to understand why the parents are always so hesitant to accept the possibility of a proposal … because the contestants only have a short amount of time to try to explain why they like the Bachelor or Bachelorette so much!